User GuideYouTube Toolkit

 5. Submit.
 The ONCE team is notified immediately

 Your request appears in the list with a status: Requested, In review, Completed, or Rejected.
 When our team leaves a note (for example, if we need more information), it shows up under the request.
+Like OAC requests, whitelist requests are filed with the distributor one at a time, with no bulk submission, so they are handled in the order they come in.

 Whitelisting is account-wide.
 When a request is completed, the channel appears under Your whitelisted channels on the toolkit page and covers every current and future release automatically.
 There’s no need to re-request whitelisting for each new release.